KyleMit/CodingEverything/posts/pivot-datatable.md

     ' loop through columns
     For col = 0 To oldTable.Columns.Count - 1
-        'pivot column doen't get it's own row (it is already a header) If col = pivotColumnOrdinal Then Continue For
+        'pivot column doesn't get it's own row (it is already a header) If col = pivotColumnOrdinal Then Continue For

         ' each column becomes a new row